Amexy/aycd-profile-gen/README.md

 2. Get geojson data

     a.
 Download geojson data from Openaddresses.io and store in the `config` folder

+        Note:
+        You'll need to create a free account on their website You'll also need a program like 7zip installed as native Windows zip functions can't extract .tar.gz archives

     b.
 You can find valid sources from https://github.com/openaddresses/openaddresses/tree/master/sources